Avaiga/taipy-getting-started/README.md

 Welcome to the **Getting Started** guide for Taipy.
 This tour shows you how to create an entire application using the two components of Taipy:

-- the **Graphical User Interface** (Taipy GUI): to allow any Python developers to create a complex and interactive GUI.
+- **Graphical User Interface builder** (Taipy GUI): allows any Python developer to create a complex and interactive GUI.

- - the **Scenario Management** (Taipy Core): to implement a modern backend for any data-driven application based on your business case.
+ - **Scenario Management** (Taipy Core): implements a modern backend for any data-driven application based on your business case.

 ![Getting Started application](step_00/imd_end_interface.png){ width=700 style="margin:auto;display:block" }

 You can use Taipy GUI without Taipy Core and vice-versa.
 However, as you will see, they are incredibly efficient when combined.

 Each step of the **'Getting Started'** will focus on basic concepts of *Taipy*.
-Note also that every step is dependent on the code of the previous ones.
-After completing the last step, you will be able to create your own Taipy application.
+Note that every step is dependent on the code of the previous one.
+After completing the last step, you will have the skills to develop your own Taipy application.
 So, without further delay, let's begin to code!

 ## Steps:
 > Packages needed: *taipy*, *scikit-learn*, *statsmodels*